-• Emergency Removal
+Emergency Removal

 If a student's presence poses a continuing danger to persons or property, or an ongoing threat of disrupting the academic process taking place either in a classroom or elsewhere on the school premises, the Superintendent, director, or assistant director may remove the student from any curricular or extracurricular activity or from the school premises.
-A teacher may remove the student from any curricular or extracurricular activity under the teacher's supervision, but not from the premises.
+A teacher may remove the student from the premises.